saheerb/ci-test/docs/index.md

 # SQUAD

-SQUAD is a database storing test results from LAVA jobs and providing a dashboard where results can be compared across CI jobs and metrics generated.
+[SQUAD](https://github.com/Linaro/squad) is a frontend to LAVA, featuring a proxy for job submission, a database storing test results from LAVA jobs, and a dashboard where results can be compared across CI jobs and metrics generated.

-The top level SQUAD project is here:
+The top level SQUAD project for TrustedFirmware is here:

 	https://qa-reports.linaro.org/tf/

 ## TF-A

-TF-A has several SQUAD project, the most interesting is tf-main:
+TF-A has several SQUAD projects, the most interesting is `tf-main`:

 	https://qa-reports.linaro.org/tf/tf-main/